|UNC Fencing Coach Ron Miller

 Miller stated, "the main significance of the success of UNC Fencing is a culmination of, shall we say, the

 hard work of all our athletes from 1967 to the present.
 So it is an end result of their combined efforts.
 I

 have been associated with it all and I have seen it all since the beginning, but it is not my record it is their

 Coach Miller lives on 7.77 acres in Haw River, NC with artist wife Susun.
 He has three grown children;

 Caroline, Joe and Kurt.
 Susun has two grown children; Myah and Grey.
-The Millers have six (another on
+The Millers have seven

 The Miller Bio

 -Florida State University '66 (B.S. in Exercise Science and Psychology)

 -Eastern Kentucky University '67 (Master's in Exercise Science)